Depression, anxiety, and metastatic breast cancer

 Here are some tips:

-- Review your medicines with your doctor
+- Review your medicines with your doctor:

 - If a breast cancer medicine is causing you to feel depressed or anxious, your doctors may switch you to another medicine to help you feel better.
 Make sure they know all the medicines you’re taking, including those not for cancer and any vitamins and supplements.
 Some of these could also be the problem.

-- Consider taking antidepressants or antianxiety medicines
+- Consider asking your doctor about antidepressants or antianxiety medicines:

 - Your providers might ask you to see a therapist or counselor before giving you an antidepressant or antianxiety medicine.
-These professionals can help you learn nonmedical skills to cope with depression and anxiety.
+These professionals can help you learn skills to cope with depression and anxiety.
 Or, they might suggest you see a psychiatrist, a mental health provider who can prescribe a medicine for you.

-- Try complementary therapies
+- Try complementary therapies:

 - Some mind-body practices can lower stress and anxiety.
-Yoga, guided imagery, meditation and deep breathing may help.
+Yoga, guided imagery, meditation, and deep breathing may help.

 - Music, art and writing can help you creatively express your emotions.

-- Work on your daily lifestyle
+- Work on your daily lifestyle:

 - Getting more and better sleep makes almost anyone feel better.
 Set up a regular sleep schedule to be better rested.